-Most tourists choose the VIP option, which is operated by Shwe Mandalar Express that operates a bus from Yangon to Hpa-An twice daily.
+Most tourists choose the VIP option, which is operated by Shwe Mandalar Express which operates a bus from Yangon to Hpa-An twice daily.
 The journey takes around six hours, costs between K8,000 and K10,000 and you’ll be dropped by the clock tower in Hpa An.

-After the metropolis of Yangon, the city and outer reaches of Hpa-An will appear more like a laid back town, surrounded by picturesque mountain landscapes.
+After the metropolis of Yangon, the city and outer reaches of Hpa-An will appear more like a laid-back town, surrounded by picturesque mountain landscapes.

 Day 4: Climbing Mount Zwegabin

 One of the highlights of visiting the Hpa-An area is the chase to climb the nearby Mount Zwegabin.
 The best way to get here and travel around the Hpa-An area as a whole is to hire a moped for the day.